 How many books can I add to my request list?

 You may add a maximum of twenty (20) items to your request list.
 However, a maximum of five (5) available requested items per account will be checked out to your account per visit.

 We recommend you add at least ten (10) titles to your request list, as not all the books you request will be available for borrowing.

 We suggest you create a reading list to keep track of books you’d like to read.
 You can organize a lengthy reading wish list by creating a “Saved Title List” (see below).

 Can I place a request for a book marked “quarantine”?

-Yes, the book will go back into normal circulation once the 10-day decontamination period has elapsed.
+Yes, the book will go back into normal circulation once the decontamination period has elapsed.
 Unfortunately, our online catalog cannot indicate the number of quarantine days remaining.

 Can I place a request for a book marked “checked out”?